CGamesPlay/infra/README.md

 1. Configure your environment.
 The requirements:
    - `HCLOUD_TOKEN` is the Hetzner Cloud token.
    - `ssh-add -L` needs to show at least one key (it will be used as the key for the created instances).
+   - `python --version` needs to be 3. `apt install python-is-python3` on Ubuntu.
+   - `pip3 install ansible hvac ansible-modules-hashivault`
 2. Run `robo production terraform-infra apply` to sync the infrastructure.
 This command requires confirmation before continuing, but you can also use `plan` or any other Terraform arguments.
 3. Run `robo production ansible` to apple the configuration.
 The change detection does not work correctly on the first run, so `-CD` cannot be used here.
 They will work after a run has completed at least once.
   - The Vault creation will drop `vault.txt` in the repository root, which contains the Vault unseal keys and root token.
 Store these safely and delete the file.